RetroGamer74/RRPro_Payload/README.md

-# RRPro_Payload
+# RRPro Payload

-This is the update repo for RRPRo payload
+Do not use this repository as stand-alone solution.
+It is for RetroReloaded Pro autoupdate purposes.